 This seat over is great and can fit in any car.
-We used it for the first time when we moved from Florida to New Mexico with our dogs in our 4runner and it fit so well.
-I think if you have a sedan there would be a lot of extra material, but I think it is better to be too big than too small!
-It worked really well as a barrier between then and the front seats too, so even though they were buckled it, it stopped them from wanting to come up front.
+We used it for the first time when we moved from Florida to New Mexico with our dogs.
+I think if you have a sedan there would be a lot of extra material; we used ours in our 4runner.
+I think it is better to be too big than too small!
+It worked really well as a barrier between them and the front seats too.
+Even though they were buckled it, it stopped them from wanting to come up front.

 10 – Dog Seat Belt

-Seat belts are a must when you travel with your dogs, for safety in case a collision happens, and it helps keep then from jumping into the drivers seat.
-The ones that we have had a disclaimer not to use them in a Volvo, not sure why but I know ours are not the only ones that say that.
-The best way to use them is with a harness not a collar because if an accident did happen they are not being pulled by their neck.
+Seat belts are a must when you travel with your dogs; for safety in case a collision happens, and it helps keep then from jumping into the drivers seat.
+The ones that we have had a disclaimer not to use them in a Volvo, not sure why!
+The best way to use them is with a harness, not a collar, so if an accident did happen they are not being pulled by their neck.

 11 – No-Slip Collar

 When I had my first dog she just had a normal collar and learned quickly how to back out of it when she was a puppy.
-When I rescued dog #2, the rescue had us buy either a no-slip collar or a harness when we met up with them.
+When I rescued dog #2, the rescue had us buy either a no-slip collar or a harness.
 We have this collar for all of our dogs which is great, though we use harnesses when we walk them.
-If they were ever to escape though it is nice to know they have a collar that they will not be able to slip out of if their harness is not on.
+If they were ever to escape it is nice to know they have a collar that they will not be able to slip out of if their harness is not on.

 12 – Front Hook Harness

 Harnesses with a hook on the front are amazing for walking strong pullers.
 It helps to make them slow down because it turns them around if they pull too much.
-Even ones with just a back hook give you a lot more control over your dog vs walking them with their collar.
-Our dogs get pretty excited when we leash them, so with the harness they are not pulling us and they are not choking themselves.
+Even ones with just a back hook give you a lot more control over your dog vs walking them with a collar.
+Our dogs get pretty excited when we leash them.
+With the harness they are not pulling us and they are not choking themselves.

 13 – Bungee Leash